ARTICLE I. Name

 ARTICLE VI.
 Executive Committee

-Section A. There shall be an Executive Committee which shall be composed of the President, the First Vice President, the Second Vice President, the Secretary, the Treasurer, the immediate Past President, and the four Directors who are active members of the Association and who shall be elected at the fall meeting in each odd numbered year.
-The terms of the four directors shall be for two years and end on the 31st day of December in each odd numbered year.
+Section A. There shall be an Executive Committee which shall be composed of the President, the First Vice President, the Second Vice President, the Secretary, the Treasurer, the immediate Past President, and the four Directors who are active members of the Association and who shall be elected at the Annual Business meeting in each odd numbered year.
+The terms of the four directors shall be for two years and end on the 31st day of December in each odd numbered year at which time the Directors elected at the preceding annual meeting of the Association shall take office.

 Section B. The Executive Committee shall be responsible to the membership for the management of the affairs of the Association, for the promotion of the purposes of the Association, and for the meetings of the membership.
 The Executive Committee shall outline policies and present recommendations concerning matters of interest for action by the Association.
 The President of the Association shall preside as Chairman of the Committee.